Anatoliye/comfy-store/README.md

 Make sure to replace the placeholders with your actual credentials.

 5. Run the Application
    To start the application in development mode, run:

-bash

-npm run dev
-6. Build for Production (Optional)
+npm run dev 6.
+Build for Production (Optional)
 If you wish to build the application for production, run:

-bash

-npm run build
-7. Start the Production Server (Optional)
-To start the application in production mode, run:
+npm run build 7.
+Start the Production Server (Optional) To start the application in production mode, run:

-bash

 npm run start
 Scripts